 The Python community is amazing at sharing detailed resources and helping beginners learn to program with the language.
 There are so many resources out there though that it can be difficult to know how to find them.

-This page aggregates the best Python resources with a brief description of how it fits one's learning purpose.
+This page aggregates the best general Python resources with descriptions of what they provide to readers.

 If you're learning your first programming language these books were written with you in mind.
 Developers learning Python as a second or later language should skip down to the next section for "experienced developers".